2017 Stanley Cup playoffs: Television

 This marked the sixth postseason under NBC Sports' current 10-year contract for American television rights to the NHL.
 All national coverage of games aired on either NBCSN, the NBC broadcast network, NHL Network, USA Network, or CNBC.
 During the first round, excluding games exclusively broadcast on NBC, the regional rightsholders of each participating U.S. team produced local telecasts of their respective games; NBCUniversal held exclusive rights to all games from the second round onward.
 Unlike past seasons, the national broadcasts were no longer blacked out on television in the markets of participating teams, and they could co-exist with the local broadcasts (however, NBC-provided streaming was still restricted in Boston and Pittsburgh).

 For first-round games involving Chicago, San Jose and Washington—teams whose regional rights are held by the co-owned NBC Sports Regional Networks—the national broadcasts shared the same video as the local broadcasts but overdubbed with national commentators.
 This was done so NBC would not have to bring additional equipment to these games to produce an entirely separate telecast for the national audience.

-In Canada, for the third postseason under Rogers Media's current 12-year contract, coverage was broadcast by Sportsnet and CBC under the Hockey Night in Canada brand, and streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service Rogers NHL GameCentre Live.
+In Canada, this marked the third postseason under Rogers Media's 12-year contract.
+Games aired across Sportsnet, SN1, SN360, FX, and CBC under the Hockey Night in Canada brand.
+Games were also streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service Rogers NHL GameCentre Live.
 French-language coverage was on TVA Sports.
 Rogers agreed not to schedule games on CBC for the first four Sunday nights of the playoffs, so that the network could broadcast Canada: The Story of Us, a documentary series it had commissioned as part of programming commemorating the 150th anniversary of Canadian confederation.